voicegain/platform/ANNOUNCE.md

 * #223: Add language to the result of Transcription
 * #225: Random text output from real-time transcription in some cases after long silence

-### Maintenance release 1.77.1 is scheduled for 2/8/2023 between 9pm and 10pm CST

-This release includes:
-* Back-end update of Redis to 6.2.10 which has a fix to for the issue https://github.com/redis/redis/pull/11590
-* More accurate real-time model

-### Minor release 1.77.0 is scheduled for 2/3/2023 between noon and 2pm CST

-This release adds Zoom Meeting Assistant status display to the Transcribe App.
-Due to this change this release will require Zoom Meeting Assistant version 0.3.0 at minimum.

-Transcribe App issues addressed:
-* #555: Automatically insert underscores into multi-word hints
-* #667: Do not hide microphone and browser capture icons for old projects that have no language setting value

-Admin tool has been improved in this release:
-* Last Login Time and Billing Type columns have been added.

-This release addresses the following issue for the rest of the Voicegain platform:
-* #211: nats-websocket fail to send messages to topic subscribers.

-### Minor release 1.76.0 is scheduled for 1/24/2023 between 5pm and 8pm CST

-This release has the improved Spanish Real-Time model.

-Transcribe App issues addressed:
-* #406: Add ability to delete a keyword in Speech Analytics settings
-* #461: The downloaded audio file is mp3, but the extension is wav
-* #532: In languages Project settings show if microphone transcription is not available for given language
-* #610: Change the lock-out message to show the local time instead of the UTC.
-* #665: Fix weird behavior in Settings if old Project has no Meeting Minutes enabled
-* #666: Add a hide button for the Zoom Meeting Assistant banner

 **Backwards incompatibility:**